So you’re going to be interviewed on video?

 What to wear

 I hope these tips have been helpful.
-If you have any questions or need any more information, please don’t hesitate to contact me.
+If you have any questions or need more information, please don’t hesitate to contact me.

 Ryan Spanger is one of Melbourne’s most respected and sought-after video production professionals.
 Ryan founded Dream Engine in 2002, and specialises in helping medium to large corporates, government departments, and the non-profit sector to connect with their audience more effectively by using video.